Turner-Kendall/phi/README.md

 ##### https://turnerkendall.com

 ### φ
-I had am idea to create a minimal Vue3 theme or template based on the golden ration and other "sacred geometry".
+I had am idea to create a minimal Vue3 theme or template based on The Golden Ratio, the Fibonacci sequence, and other "sacred geometry".
 Full disclosure I was inspired by Disney's [*Donald in Mathmagic Land"*](https://www.youtube.com/watch?v=hl6JDv4ZG7U)

 The minimal bit is achieved largely with pico.css